claykays/Chocolate-Sales-Analytics/README.md

 # Data-Analytics
-Thisis the repository for my portfolio projects for data analytics
+This is the repository for my first portfolio project that i did using Excel.